 Now that you have cited this article, how do you go about writing a family story?

 $75 REWARD, I will give the above reward for the Negroes LONDON, PETER, and SIMON, if apprehended and confined in jail, so that I can get them.
 London is rather under size, has a down look when spoken to, very black, thick set, about 32 years old speaks short and is my own.
-Peter is also very black, has a savage look, speaks hoarse, is large and stout built, belongs to John W. Southall, of Hertford, was lately bought of Wm.
+Peter is also very black, has a savage look, speaks hoarse, is large and stout built, belongs to John W. Southall of Hertford, and was lately bought by Wm.
 [William] Scott, of Herford, N. Carolina.
 Simon is very small, has a pleasing countenance. about 24 years old, speaks and looks well, belongs to J W. Southall.
 They all escaped from me on my way to Florida, 15 miles from Fayetteville, on the road to Cheraw, on the 28th of February instant.
 Information may be sent to me at Augusta, Ga. if apprehended soon, if not to Marianna, Jackson county, West Florida.

 BRITON BARKLEY.